-Application of economic analysis to managerial decision-making in areas of demand, production, cost, and pricing.
+Application of microeconomic analysis to managerial decision-making in areas of demand, production, cost, and pricing.
 Evaluation of competitive strategies.
-Prerequisites: calculus; computer literacy; graduate degree program student.
+Prerequisite: MBA degree program student.

-504 Development of Economic Analysis.
-(3) A

-Historical development of economic theory.
+504 History of Economic Thought.
+(3) S Historical development of economic theory.
 Emphasis on the development of economic analysis from preclassical economics through Keynes.
+Prerequisite: ECN 510 or instructor approval.

 509 Macroeconomic Theory and Applications.
-(3) N
+(3) F

 Theory of income, output, employment, and price level.
 Influence on business and economic environment.
-Prerequisite: ECN 111.
+Prerequisites: ECN 111 and calculus or instructor approval.

 510 Microeconomic Theory and Applications.
-(3) A
+(3) F, S

-Theory of exchange, production, and pricing in a market economy.
-Influence on business and economic environment.
-Prerequisite: ECN 112.
+Application of economic theory to production, consumer demand, exchange, and pricing in a market economy.
+Prerequisites: ECN 112 and calculus or instructor approval.